alexwoolford/domain_status_graph/docs/graph_schema.md

-# Domain Status Graph Schema Documentation
+# Public Company Graph Schema Documentation

 ## Overview

-The Domain Status Graph is a focused knowledge graph that models domains and their technology stacks.
+The Public Company Graph is a focused knowledge graph that models domains and their technology stacks.
 The graph is designed to enable technology adoption prediction and affinity analysis using Graph Data Science (GDS).

 **Purpose**: Enable technology adoption prediction and technology affinity bundling for competitive intelligence and sales targeting.